10 Aug Housing Market Forecast 2021

 Buyers see great value in owning real estate right now and they’re willing to pay higher prices.

 A number of economists and housing experts have loudly predicted a housing market crash, but their gloomy forecasts simply haven’t taken hold.
 The housing markets have continued to thrive.
 Real estate is the new gold, even if gold itself has risen finally.
+And if you’re a Realtor, you should be positioning yourself at the top of seller’s mind with some innovative real estate marketing packages.

 Fall Season Worries